-- B. Emission Control Practice and Requirements - 1.
-Underground Blasting Industry Best Operating Practices (BOPs) shall be used for minimizing blasting emissions, including hole size optimization, placement optimization, optimizing the quantity of explosive, and mine planning to prevent overshooting (ARM 17.8.752). - 2.
+B. Emission Control Practice and Requirements

+- 1. Underground Blasting Industry Best Operating Practices (BOPs) shall be used for minimizing blasting emissions, including hole size optimization, placement optimization, optimizing the quantity of explosive, and mine planning to prevent overshooting (ARM 17.8.752). - 2.
 Ore transferred from the jaw crusher to the mill building shall be done in an enclosed conveyor (ARM 17.8.752). - 3.
-Portable Screens (P1 and P3) shall use reasonable precautions including water spray suppression for particulate control (ARM 17.8.752). - 4.
-Diesel-fired engines P2, P4, P5, P6, P7, P8, P9, P17, P18, and F26 meet 40 CFR 60, Subpart IIII (ARM 17.8.340, 40 CFR 60, Subpart IIII and ARM 17.8.752). - 5.
+Portable Crusher (P1) and two Screens (P3) shall use reasonable precautions including water spray suppression for particulate control (ARM 17.8.752). - 4.
+Diesel-fired engines P2, P4, P5, P6, P17, P18, and F26 meet 40 CFR 60, Subpart IIII (ARM 17.8.340, 40 CFR 60, Subpart IIII and ARM 17.8.752). - 5.
 Propane Heaters P10A and P10B shall be rated for a maximum of 75 MMBtu/hr total and shall utilize clean burning fuel (propane or equivalent) and utilize good combustion practices (ARM 17.8.752). - 6.
-Temporary Diesel-fired Portal Heaters (P11-Up to 3 diesel-fired engines with a 1.2 MMBtu/hr total)) shall use diesel fuel or equivalent and utilize good combustion practices (ARM 17.8.752). - Temporary Portable Propane-fired Heaters (F28-Up to 9 units with a 37.8 MMBtu/hr total) shall use propane or equivalent and utilize good combustion practices (ARM 17.8.752). - 8.
-Diesel-fired engines shall utilize low sulfur fuel having no greater than 0.0015% (15 parts per million) by weight (ARM 17.8.752). - 9.
-Emitting Units P12, P13A, P13B, P14, and P15 (Jaw Crusher Building, Mill Building Lime and Lime Silo Areas, Surge Bin Discharge, and Water Treatment) shall use dust collectors for particulate control (ARM 17.8.752). - Backfill Plant Cement Operations including Fly Ash Hopper and Fly Ash Silo (P16A and P16B) shall use dust filters/collectors for particulate control (ARM 17.8.752). - 11.
+Temporary Diesel-fired Portal Heaters (P11-Up to 3 diesel-fired engines with a 1.2 MMBtu/hr total)) shall use diesel fuel or equivalent and utilize good combustion practices (ARM 17.8.752). - 7.
+Temporary Portable Propane-fired Heaters (F28-Up to 9 units with a 37.8 MMBtu/hr total) shall use propane or equivalent and utilize good combustion practices (ARM 17.8.752). - 8.
+Emitting Units P12, P13A, P13B, P14, and P15 (Jaw Crusher Building, Mill Building Lime and Lime Silo Areas, Surge Bin Discharge, and Water Treatment) shall use dust collectors for particulate control (ARM 17.8.752). - 9.
+Backfill Plant Cement Operations including Fly Ash Hopper and Fly Ash Silo (P16A and P16B) shall use dust filters/collectors for particulate control (ARM 17.8.752). - 10.
 All road sections and all stockpiles (ore, waste rock, excavated bedrock, topsoil, subsoil and temporary construction material etc.) shall utilize reasonable precautions for particulate control.
-For stockpiles, this may include wind-fencing and/or treatment with water or chemical dust suppressant (ARM 17.8.752). - 12.
-Soil and subsoil stockpiles saved for mine reclamation will be revegetated in place within two growing seasons following their completion (ARM 17.8.752).
+For stockpiles, this may include wind-fencing and/or treatment with water or chemical dust suppressant (ARM 17.8.752). - 11.
+Soil and subsoil stockpiles saved for mine reclamation will be revegetated in place within two growing seasons following their completion (ARM 17.8.752). - 12.
+If water and/or chemical dust suppressant are not effective for controlling fugitive dust, Tintina shall also require vehicle restrictions including the use of vehicle speed limits to further reduce fugitive dust (ARM 17.8.752).

-- 13. If water and/or chemical dust suppressant are not effective for controlling fugitive dust, Tintina shall also require vehicle restrictions including the use of vehicle speed limits to further reduce fugitive dust (ARM 17.8.752). - C. Testing Requirements - The affected facilities under 40 CFR 60, Subpart LL shall be tested and demonstrate compliance with the emission limitations contained in Section II.A.9 within 60 days after achieving the maximum production rate at which the affected facility will be operated, but not later than 180 days after initial startup of the affected equipment (ARM 17.8.105, ARM 17.8.340, 40 CFR 60.8 and 40 CFR 60, Subpart LL). - 2.
+C. Testing Requirements

+- 1. The affected facilities under 40 CFR 60, Subpart LL shall be tested and demonstrate compliance with the emission limitations contained in Section II.A.8 within 60 days after achieving the maximum production rate at which the affected facility will be operated, but not later than 180 days after initial startup of the affected equipment (ARM 17.8.105, ARM 17.8.340, 40 CFR 60.8 and 40 CFR 60, Subpart LL). - 2.
 All compliance source tests shall conform to the requirements of the Montana Source Test Protocol and Procedures Manual (ARM 17.8.106). - 3.
-The Department of Environmental Quality (Department) may require further testing (ARM 17.8.105). - D. Operational Reporting Requirements - 1.
-Tintina shall supply the Department with annual production information for all emission points, as required by the Department in the annual emission inventory request.
+The Department of Environmental Quality (Department) may require further testing (ARM 17.8.105).

+D. Operational Reporting Requirements

+1. Tintina shall supply the Department with annual production information for all emission points, as required by the Department in the annual emission inventory request.
 The request will include, but is not limited to, all sources of emissions identified in the emission inventory contained in the permit analysis.